Andreas Poulsen: FC Ingolstadt

 On 19 August 2021, it was announced that Poulsen had been loaned to 2.
 Bundesliga side FC Ingolstadt 04, until the end of the season.

 AaB

 At the end of June 2022 it was confirmed that Poulsen had returned to his homeland, signing a deal until June 2026 with Danish Superliga side AaB.

+Silkeborg

+At the end of August 2023, Poulsen joined Silkeborg on a one-year loan deal.
+After the season, the deal was made permanent, with Poulsen signing a three-year contract.